Ziedellouzi/rappers/sparqlbooks/wdt__import _muisicalstyle_recordLabels_award_receiverd.sparqlbooks.md

-# In this notebook we import the musical style, musical labels, award received
+# In this notebook we import the musical style, record labels, award received